NASCENCE/mecobo/README.md

    API call that updates these on-board registers.
 API is updated, but the implementation is not in place yet.

+- Multiple outputs to a single material pin should be allowed.

 hardware
 ========
  - Daughterboards has 16 pins.
 Each daughterboard has max 8 analogue inputs and 8 analogue outputs, along with potentially 16 digital channels througout the entire stack.